 At 4:00 AM, the officers were put into trucks for an unknown destination.
 They were taken to Balanga, disembarked, and ordered to put their field bags in front of them for inspection.
 During the inspection, one officer was found to have an automatic gun in his bag.
 As punishment, the POWs were not fed.
 They set in a paddy all day and were ordered to move near sunset as punishment for the gun being in the bag.
 They reached Orani on April 12 at three in the morning and the officers were put into a bullpen where they were ordered to lay down.
 In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, they received their first food.
 It was a meal of rice and salt.
 Later in the day, other enlisted POWs arrived in Orani.

 At 6:30 or 7:00 that evening, they resumed the march and were marched at a faster pace.
 The guards also seemed to be nervous about something.
 This time they made the POWs make their way to Hermosa.
 There, the road went from gravel to concrete and the change of surface made the march easier.
-When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.
-The POWs continued the march and for the first time in months it began to rain which felt great and many men attempted to get drinks.
+When the POWs were allowed to sit down, those who attempted to lie down were jabbed with bayonets.
+The POWs continued the march and for the first time in months, it began to rain which felt great and many men attempted to get drinks.
 At 4:30 PM on April 13, they arrived at San Fernando.
-The POWs put into a bullpen and remained there for the rest of the day.
+The POWs were put into a bullpen and remained there for the rest of the day.

 The POWs were ordered to form detachments of 100 men and were marched to the train station.
 Since there were 100 men in each detachment, the Japanese packed 100 men into small wooden boxcars known as “forty or eights.”
 They were called this since each car could hold forty men or eight horses.
 The heat in the cars was unbearable and many POWs died.
 They could not fall to the floors since there was no room for them to fall.
 The POWs rode the train to Capas arriving there at 9:00 AM.
 There, the living disembarked from the cars and the dead fell to the floors.
 The POWs walked the last eight kilometers to Camp O’Donnell which was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.